deletehead/the_hax/methodology.md

 - Day 2: Focus on foothold
   - [ ] Attempt to get a foothold/creds if you don't already have one
   - [ ] Once you have a foothold, map out the directory enviro

+- Day 3-5:
+  - [ ] When you can access a bunch of servers, start port scanning from those to the CDE

 ## Open Source Intelligence
 - [ ] Simply *Google the target*.
 What does the company do?
 What information do they store/process?
 What's their business?